This page shares the current status of hazard mitigation plans across the nation.

-As of December 31, 2019, 13 states have received FEMA approval of an enhanced state mitigation plan.
-This makes those states eligible to receive increased funds under the Hazard Mitigation Grant Program following a disaster declaration.
-To receive FEMA approval of an enhanced plan, a state must demonstrate that it has developed a comprehensive mitigation program and is capable of managing increased funding to achieve its mitigation goals.
-The states with enhanced mitigation plans include:
+As of April 8, 2020, 15 states earned FEMA approval for their enhanced state mitigation plan.
+These states are now eligible to receive more funds under the Hazard Mitigation Grant Program following a disaster declaration.
+To receive approval of an enhanced plan, a state must show that it has developed a comprehensive mitigation program and is capable of managing increased funding for its mitigation goals.
+States with enhanced mitigation plans include: